a-patel/LiteXSms/docs/Sinch.md

-# LiteX Twilio Sms
+# LiteX Sinch Sms
-> LiteX.Sms.Twilio is a sms library which is based on LiteX.Sms.Core and Twilio Sms API.
+> LiteX.Sms.Sinch is a sms library which is based on LiteX.Sms.Core and Sinch Sms API.

 Allow sending texts via Twilio.

-Wrapper around Twilio api to send sms messages from any type of application.
+Wrapper around Sinch api to send sms messages from any type of application.

-Small library for manage sms with Twilio.
-A quick setup for Twilio Sms.
+Small library for manage sms with Sinch.
+A quick setup for Sinch Sms.

-Wrapper library is just written for the purpose to bring a new level of ease to the developers who deal with Twilio integration with your system.
+Wrapper library is just written for the purpose to bring a new level of ease to the developers who deal with Sinch integration with your system.

 ## Basic Usage